hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 This result was first derived by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) and is called *Euler's formula* in his honor.
-It is nothing short of a miracle, and yields an equation often said to be the most beautiful in
+It is nothing short of a miracle that compound angles and compound interest are connected this way!
+As a special case, the formula yields an equation often said to be the most beautiful in
 mathematics:

 $$